aleksandrakulyk/Sleep-and-Health-/README.md

 - Python Programming
 - Health Data Interpretation and Insights

-#Setup
+Setup

 Please install Jupyter Notebook to run the code.
 Import pandas to be able to perform analysis and plotly.express to be able to visualize it.

-#Usage
+Usage

 Install Jupyter Notebook using pip and writing below code in terminal:

-pip install jupyterlab
+1. pip install jupyterlab
-Import matplotlib.pyplot as pltand pandas as pd coding below at the very beggining:
+2. Import matplotlib.pyplot as pltand pandas as pd coding below at the very beggining:

-iimport pandas as pd
+   - import pandas as pd
-import matplotlib.pyplot as plt
+   - import matplotlib.pyplot as plt

-#Acknowledgements
+Acknowledgements

 This project was created while learning Data Analysis, Pandas and Python.

-#Contact
+Contact

 Created by aleksandrakulyk - feel free to contact me!